-While we believe that exploring the perceptions of the Bohra community with respect to FGC, as this report does, is a useful addition to current literature, we also emphasize that it is clear that this research had a declared agenda from the outset.
-The report is commissioned by an activist group, and as such can be regarded as activist research which is fundamentally different from academic research.
-In the latter, it is important to maintain as much neutrality as possible and to record inner conflicts, which has not been done in this report.
-The topic is also one in which the larger body of the community and the researchers are not united in a common effort for change.
-In fact, the topic is potentially stigmatizing and is of great sensitivity.
-In addition, a large segment of the community appears to be at odds with activist voices.

-We do not disregard the important findings of this report.
+The Indian report is a useful addition to the current literature.
 However, we feel that the findings should be interpreted by readers keeping in mind the particular background of the commissioning group, other literature on the subject and contrary opinions, as we have attempted to do so within this commentary.
 While the report presents opposing viewpoints on the experience of khafd by participants, we feel that more attention should be given to the actual nature of the procedure and the importance of khafd in establishing Bohra identity.

 As we established at the outset, the authors of this commentary are, in principle, against this practice.
+However, we also contend that the topic is potentially stigmatizing for the community and a legal debate on the issue requires greater sensitivity.
 Given the social importance of khafd within the community and the fact that the core reasons for this practice to flourish remain religious obligation and the desire to follow the Syedna’s orders, we put forward our recommendation that activism from within the community and petitioning the Syedna can be useful ways to abolish this practice.
 In this, we are in agreement with some of the recommendations of the report, particularly those regarding education and advocacy.
 As evidenced by the publication of this report, there is already an activist movement within the Bohra community.
 This movement needs to grow and gather influence.
 Change that is driven from within would not alienate the larger Bohra community and would ultimately bear more fruitful resul

 References